rupertwh/bmplib/README.md

 executable('mytest', 'main.c', dependencies: [bmpdep])
 ```

+see api.md for the API documentation

 ## TODOs:
 ### Definitely:
    - [ ] write indexed RGBs.
 (RLE4/RLE8 only.
 No OS/2 v2 BMPs)
    - [x] read RLE24-encoded BMPs.
    - [ ] read Huffman-encoded BMPs.
-   - [x] line-by-line reading/writing.
-Right now, the image can only be
+   - [x] line-by-line reading/writing. ~~Right now, the image can only be
-     passed as a whole to/from bmplib.
+     passed as a whole to/from bmplib.~~
    - [ ] read/write icc-profile and chromaticity/gamma values
-   - [x] sanity checks for size of of image / palette. require confirmation
+   - [x] sanity checks for size of of image / palette.
+Require confirmation
      above a certain size (~ 500MB?)
    - [x] store undefined pixels (RLE delta and early EOL/EOF) as alpha